 Users should be aware that the data collected by the Software depends on how the Customer configures the Software.
-Users should review the Customer’s privacy policies or notice.
+Users should review the Customer’s privacy policies or notices.
 Additionally, VMware and its service providers may collect data when the Software is used, as well as Customer relationship data.
-VMware uses this data in accordance with VMware’s Privacy Notice and VMware’s Terms of Service.
+VMware uses this data in accordance with VMware’s Privacy Notice and VMware’s End User Terms and Conditions.
 The Customer is responsible for providing any necessary notices to its Users, and obtaining any legally required authorizations or consents from Users regarding use of the Software.

-The Software enables Customers to protect the confidentiality, security and integrity of Customer systems and information that are accessed by Users from corporate-owned and User-owned devices.
-The Software provides the Customer with controls which enable the Customer to manage the access and security of its User’s devices.
-The Software consists of a Customer-specific console, which enables the Customer to manage its Users’ devices (“Console”) and software that is installed on a User’s device, which (i) facilitates communication between the User’s device and the Console, and (ii) provides the User with various productivity applications (i.e. an email client, a web browser, etc.).
-The specific features available to a Customer or a Customer’s Users will depend on the specific version/bundle purchased, how the Customer configures the Software, and which devices/platforms (i.e., iOS, Android, Windows, etc.) and mobile applications are used by the Users.
+Workspace ONE UEM (“UEM”) enables Customers to protect the confidentiality, security and integrity of Customer systems and information that are accessed by Users from corporate-owned and User-owned devices.
+UEM provides the Customer with controls which enable them to manage the access and security of its User’s devices.
+UEM consists of a Customer-specific console, which enables the Customer to manage its Users’ devices (“Console”) and software that is installed on a User’s device, which (i) facilitates communication between the User’s device and the Console, as well as other third-party endpoints (e.g. Apple or Google API) depending on Customer’s configuration, and (ii) provides the User with various productivity applications (i.e. an email client, a web browser, etc.).
+The specific features available to a Customer or a Customer’s Users will depend on the specific version/bundle purchased, how the Customer configures UEM, and which devices/platforms (i.e., iOS, Android, Windows, etc.) and mobile applications are used by the Users.
 The Console may be hosted by the Customer in its own IT environment (“On-Prem”) or may be hosted by VMware (“Hosted Service”).

-User data that may be collected by the Software varies depending on the specific version/bundle purchased by the Customer, how the Customer configures the Software, and which devices/platforms (i.e., iOS, Android, Windows, etc.) and mobile applications are used by the Users.
-Examples of the data that may be collected by the Software are provided below.
+User data that may be collected by UEM varies depending on the specific version/bundle purchased by the Customer, how the Customer configures UEM, and which devices/platforms (i.e., iOS, Android, Windows, etc.) and mobile applications are used by the Users.
+Examples of the data that may be collected by UEM are provided below.

-In connection with its core enterprise mobility management functions, the Software collects user and device data such as the following:
+In connection with its core enterprise mobility management functions, UEM collects user and device data such as the following:

 Identity and Authentication Information

-Data about Customer-Managed Applications: "Customer-Managed Applications" are Customer approved applications that are either pushed to User devices by the Customer or made available for download through the AirWatch Agent®, Workspace ONE App Catalog™, Workspace ONE Intelligent Hub™, or Customer application catalogues.
+“Customer-Managed Applications” are Customer approved applications that are either pushed to User devices by the Customer or made available for download through the Workspace ONE Intelligent Hub™ app (formerly the AirWatch Agent®), Workspace ONE App Catalog™, or Customer application catalogues.
 These mobile applications may be public applications or internally-created applications.
 Information collected in connection with Customer-Managed Applications may include:

 Data about Personal Applications: “Personal Applications” are the applications Users purchase or download from a public app store (e.g. the Apple App Store, the Google Play Store) to their devices.
-They are not automatically pushed to the User’s devices by Customer and are not managed via the Software.
-Depending on how the Customer has configured the Software, the Software may collect limited details about Personal Applications to assist the Customer in knowing/verifying that its Users do not download Personal Applications which may pose a security threat.
-The Software does not collect or have access to any data inside any Personal Applications.
+They are not automatically pushed to the User’s devices by Customer and are not managed via UEM.
+Depending on how the Customer has configured UEM, UEM may collect limited details about Personal Applications to assist the Customer in knowing/verifying that its Users do not download Personal Applications which may pose a security threat.
+UEM does not collect or have access to any data inside any Personal Applications.
 The information collected about Personal Applications may include:

-Telecom and Network Information: The Software may collect certain telecom data, such as carrier information, roaming status, and networks being used.
-This information helps the Customer know how the device is connected, to communicate with the device, and to enforce any restrictions implemented by Customer in its use of the Software, such as preventing large applications from automatically being pushed to a device that is roaming.
-Depending on how the Customer has configured the Software, this telecom and network information may include the following:
+Telecom and Network Information: UEM may collect certain telecom data, such as carrier information, roaming status, and networks being used.
+This information helps the Customer know how the device is connected, to communicate with the device, and to enforce any restrictions implemented by Customer in its use of UEM, such as preventing large applications from automatically being pushed to a device that is roaming.
+Depending on how the Customer has configured UEM, this telecom and network information may include the following:

-Communication Data: The Customer may configure the Software to collect usage information, such as the number of calls and text messages sent or received.
+Communication Data: The Customer may configure UEM to collect usage information, such as the number of calls and text messages sent or received.
 This information may assist the Customer in managing SMS limits on the Customer’s cellular plan.
-The Software does not collect or have access to the contents of text messages, phone calls, or personal email accounts.
-Depending on how the Customer has configured the Software, this communications data may include:
+UEM does not collect or have access to the contents of text messages, phone calls, or personal email accounts.
+Depending on how the Customer has configured UEM, this communications data may include:

-Geo-location Data: Depending on how the Customer has configured the Software, the Software may collect geo-location data.
-By default, the Software does not collect geo-location data.
-The Software enables the Customer to collect geo-location data as it may enable a Customer to locate lost devices or to distribute functionality and content based on certain geo-fenced locations.
+Geo-location Data: Depending on how the Customer has configured UEM, UEM may collect geo-location data.
+By default, it does not collect geo-location data.
+UEM enables the Customer to collect geo-location data as it may enable a Customer to locate lost devices or to distribute functionality and content based on certain geo-fenced locations.
 Depending on the operating system and platform of the device, the User may be presented with an operating system notice, asking for the User’s consent to collect geo-location data.
 The User can change their selection by going into their device settings and revoking the geo-location permission.